leez7onefl/facial-recognition-datalake/ReadMe.md

 ## Project Overview

 The objective of this project is to design and implement a complete data lake solution, from data ingestion to API exposure.
-The base dataset is constitued of 1800 pictures of pictures of about a dozen different celebrities.
+[The base dataset](https://www.kaggle.com/datasets/vishesh1412/celebrity-face-image-dataset) is constitued of 1800 pictures of pictures of eighteen different celebrities.

 The datalake have three layer : "raw", "staging" and "curated".
 - The raw layer contains all images, stored in a Google Blob Storage Bucket.